rozhkovsvyat/Tools.RecipeFactory/README.md

 ---

+### INFO

-Creates specified type objects using child type recipes
+* Creates specified type objects using child type recipes

-The recipe is a constructor delegate of a child type _(optional: which takes a set of arguments)_
+* The recipe is a constructor delegate of a child type _(optional: which takes a set of arguments)_